joseffie/gulp-joseffie-settings/README.md

 To host your project on GitHub pages, you need to create a Git repository and add your project to it.
 Folders like `dist` and `node_modules` will not get into the repository thanks to `.gitignore`.

 After placing the project sources, you should use the `npm run build:gh-pages` command to build the project in production mode and put the finished layout on GitHub pages.
 If you have already built the project using `npm run build`, you can use `npm run gh-pages`.
-Then in the repository settings, under "Branches", change the default branch to `gh-pages`.

 You can now navigate to your GitHub page at `username.github.io/repository-name`.